-Pacific herring (Clupea pallasii) are expected to begin spawning at three years old, however some individuals don’t spawn until they are four or five years of age.
-Estimation of the total Pacific herring biomass in Prince William Sound, Alaska requires an understanding of the number of herring that do not spawn in a given year.
+Estimation of the total Pacific herring biomass in Prince William Sound requires an understanding of the number of herring that do not spawn in a given year.
+Our knowledge of the herring biomass comes from the fish that spawn each year.
+The stock assessment model used by the Alaska Department of Fish and Game (ADF&G) includes the age at which a herring first spawn (or the age at maturation) as a parameter.
+The maturity function is then used to account for fish not observed during spawn.
 Thus, knowledge of the reproductive maturity schedule of Pacific herring can facilitate more accurate estimates of herring biomass, which informs management decisions.

-Through this work we will learn the proportion of immature and mature three, four, and five-year-old herring that are in the spawning stock, as well as other times of the year, and whether these proportions have changed over time.
+Researchers confirmed that herring scales can be used to distinguish spawners from non-spawners.
+Comparison of maturation from histology to scale growth showed that 3-year-old herring preparing to spawn for the first time had significantly smaller growth rates relative to non-spawning 3-year-olds.
+Scale growth of herring ages 1 and 2 indicated that fish of these ages were immature and did not spawn while ages 3-6 showed growth patterns that equated to spawning activity.
+Through continuing this work we will learn the proportion of immature and mature three, four, and five-year-old herring that are in the spawning stock, as well as other times of the year, and whether these proportions have changed over time.
 These techniques will be used to ground-truth reproductive maturity estimates derived from the age-structure-assessment model.
-During the last year over 1500 Pacific herring samples have been obtained from areas around Prince William Sound.
+During the last year over 1500 herring samples have been obtained from areas around Prince William Sound.
 Partners at ADF&G, NOAA and local Cordovan fishermen helped in the collection of these samples.
 Analysis mentioned in the methods section above is currently underway on samples collected in 2018.